fxlrnrpt/fxlrnrpt/README.md

 # Hi there 👋

 :information_source: My name is Andrey G. I am software engineer from London, UK.
-Primarily, I am a full-stack web developer (think React, Angular, Node.js), but I also have a keen interest in low-level stuff (hello, C!) and finance (love-hate relationship with Pandas).
+Primarily, I am a full-stack web developer (think React, Angular, Node.js), but I also have a keen interest in low-level stuff (hello, C) and finance (love-hate relationship with Pandas).

 > G. stands for Goncharov.
 I wanted to save you the pain of reading my Cyrillic last name.